 College 2 Career

-ABOUT College 2 Career (c2c)
+What is College 2 Career (c2c)?

 The C2C program provides a coordinated set of activities over a 3-year period to support student success in the college setting with the goal of a successful transition into independent competitive employment.

 EDUCATION & TRAININGC2C assists students with identifying a short-term academic goal that will lead to entry level employment within the 3-years of program.
 In years one and two, educational coaches connect students to resources and social activities and support academic success.
 C2C students enroll in both for-credit and non-credit college classes aligned with their career goal.

 EMPLOYMENT SERVICESC2C students enroll in career exploration classes in the first year of program.
 In year two, they engage in work experience and internships.
 In year three, students enjoy job placement which involves working with a vocational specialist and participating in weekly meetings to support the transition into competitive employment (including job search assistance, mock interviewing, resume writing, and more).